What you should know about this new anti-grooming technique

-Enter Project Artemis—which was in motion over a year before the New York Times article.
-Project Artemis was seeded during a hackathon hosted by Microsoft to address online grooming in late 2018.
+Enter the anti-grooming technique—which was in motion over a year before the New York Times article.
+This tool was seeded during a hackathon hosted by Microsoft to address online grooming in late 2018.

 Sponsored by the WePROTECT Global Alliance and Child Dignity Alliance, this hackathon brought together a team of tech leaders including Roblox, Kik, Thorn, The Meet Group, and Microsoft.
 The project was led by Hany Farid, who developed the PhotoDNA tool for detecting and reporting images of child sexual exploitation online.